KTH/kursinfo-admin-web/README.md

 It's important that we try to make changes that affect the template projects in the template projects themselves.

 ###How do I use node-web template project for a project of my own?
-1. Create a new repository on gita.
+1. Create a new git repository on github.com/KTH (or other somewhere else).
 2. Clone the newly created repository locally by using:

  ```bash